DefangLabs/samples/samples/django/README.md

 Short Description: A simple Django app that uses SQLite as the database

-Tags: Django, SQLite
+Tags: Django, SQLite, Python

-Languages: Python
+Languages: python